Urban Sustainability and Resilience (MA)

 Urban Development and Space (SOCI 555): - his course, taught by program director Liz Blume is designed to give students an understanding of the dynamics of land use, transportation and infrastructure planning and design issues and to talk about how aspects of design, architecture and density impact upon the sustainable outcomes of a place.
 Ms Blume is also the Director of the Community Building Institute at Xavier; see the CBI website for more background Xavier.edu/community building.

-Quantitative Methods (SOCI 552): - This course, team taught by Liz Blume and Jim Snodgrass (Associate Dean of the College of Arts and Sciences) is designed to give students a solid grounding in the social, economic and environmental data sets that are available and an understanding of quantitative data so that they can be critical consumers of the volumes of data available in the field of sustainability and resilience.
+Quantitative Methods (SOCI 552): - This course, team taught by Liz Blume and Jim Snodgrass (Associate Dean of the College of Arts and Sciences) is designed to give students a solid grounding in the social-impact, economic and environmental data sets that are available and an understanding of quantitative data so that they can be critical consumers of the volumes of data available in the field of sustainability and resilience.

 Corporate Sustainability (MGMT 621): - This course is designed to provide students with an understanding of the processes that drive corporate decision-making around sustainability topics and how to successfully propose and manage positive changes a business environment.